luopanpan0219/learngit/readme.txt

-Git is a distribluted version control system.
+Git is a distriblutedi version control system.
 Git is one free software.
 Git has a mutable index called stage.
+Git tracks changes of files.